brandonfelty/memory-game/README.md

 This is the classic memory game with cards where players can test their memory skills by correctly selecting matching cards.

-This project uses React for the front-end and the back-end was created with Node and Express.
+This project uses React and HTML/CSS for the front-end.
+The back-end was created with Node and Express.

 The project was inspired by Memory Card Game - JavaScript Tutorial by freeCodeCamp.org.